Omycron83/Notes/Temp/Vorschrieb.md

 Reviews of the existing studies on social media use and adolescents’ mental health have found the bulk of them to be “weak,” “inconsistent,” “inconclusive,” “a bag of mixed findings” and “weighed down by a lack of quality” and “conflicting evidence.”

 Research has not yet shown which sites, apps or features of social media have which effects on mental health.
 “We don’t have enough evidence to tell parents to get rid of a particular app, or cut it off after a particular number of hours,” said Sophia Choukas-Bradley, a psychologist and director of the Teen and Young Adult Lab at the University of Pittsburgh.
--> No specific mechanism of action, not narrowed down to any one app
+-> 1) No specific mechanism of action, not narrowed down to any one app, inconclusive

 It’s also hard to prove that social media causes poor mental health, versus being correlated with it.
 Most studies measure time spent on social media and mental health symptoms, and many, though not all, **have found a correlation**.
 But other researchers say measuring time spent isn’t enough: In these studies, it’s unclear if time on social media is the problem, or if it’s time away from other things like exercising or sleeping.
 And the studies obscure, for instance, if someone is spending hours on screens to escape mental duress or to seek support from friends.
 -> However social media usage correlates with prevalence of mental health -> Might be due to social media itself, or due to the abstainment from a healthy, social life style that is associated

 A few studies have tried novel approaches around these problems.
 One, early in Facebook’s rollout in the mid-2000s, compared college campuses that had received access to it with those that hadn’t, and found that its arrival had a negative effect on students’ mental health.
+-> 2) Moving into life has been shown to lead to negative consequences for well being

 A carefully designed study, Project Awesome at the University of Amsterdam and Erasmus University in Rotterdam, looks at both the average effects of social media on 1,000 teenagers it surveys and how they differ by individual, and follows adolescents over time.
 It has found that time spent on social media is less of a factor than teenagers’ moods while using it.
+-> Can have different effects depending on your mood

 - With all different problems